Top Nutrients for Anxiety In Kids (video)

 B6

-B6 is particularly important for the creation and transport of neurotransmitters like serotonin and dopamine that affect how a child feels and functions.
+All the Bs are important for good health but B6 is particularly important for the creation and transport of neurotransmitters like serotonin and dopamine that affect how a child feels, focuses, and functions.

-So when it comes to B vitamins, you can try them in low doses or start by incorporating more foods that are high in B vitamins.
-Beyond that, it's best to work with a practitioner.
+So when it comes to B vitamins, you can try them in low doses as a combination supplement or you can start by incorporating more foods that are high in B vitamins.
+Beyond that, it's best to work with a practitioner to do some testing.

 Zinc

-Since zinc helps cells grow and multiply, it is required during times of rapid growth.
+Zinc helps cells grow and multiply so it is required during times of rapid growth (like puberty for example).
 It also supports structural function in the hippocampus, which is a part of the brain involved in learning and memory.
+I have seen zinc supplementation support poor short-term memory and improve reading comprehension.

 Protein

-The process of digestion breaks dietary protein into single amino acid building blocks.
-These amino acids will then be used to make all kinds of things including neurotransmitters and hormones - chemical messengers that affect how a person feels and functions.
+The process of digestion breaks dietary protein into single amino acids.
+These amino acids will then be used to make all kinds of things including neurotransmitters and hormones - chemical messengers that affect mood, focus, memory, sleep, and learning.

 A child needs sufficient protein in order to create the hormones and neurotransmitters they need to cope with stress.
-I generally find kids with anxiety do better on a diet that is high in protein.
+I generally find kids with anxiety do better on a diet that is high in protein (about 30% or so).

 A companion issue here is that anxiety is often accompanied by poor digestion, and a child needs to be digesting that protein well in order to use it.
-If your child seems to avoid protein-rich foods, this might be something to look at.
+If your child seems to avoid protein-rich foods like meat and eggs, this might be something to look at.
 If you do think your child is eating enough protein, you might consider getting an assessment of their microbiome or a urine sample looking at a marker called Indican to see if they're breaking protein apart well.
+In the meantime, while you get digestion sorted out, you can use amino acids in supplement form to get those building blocks in.

 Magnesium